 The higher the second number, the sharper the image and the larger the field of view.
 Also, look for the ratio between the magnification number and the size of the objective lens.
-The higher the ratio, the better it will be for birding.

 3. If you look at the binocular reviews available on the net, you will notice that most birders think that zoom binoculars are not as good as regular binoculars.

 Not everybody has the same size hands or the same shape to their face.
 Your binoculars should suit you.

 5. You need to be able to focus quickly when bird watching.
 Birds move fast and you may need to focus just as fast.

 6. Consider the weight of the birding binocular.
 While compacts are lightweight, they are not the best types.
 However, mid-size binoculars come in all different sizes and weights.

-You will want to watch the birds when there is a lot of light because a binocular cant see very well in low light conditions.
+You will want to watch the birds when there is a lot of light because a binocular can't see very well in low light conditions.

-Buying any type of can be a pain staking process, but its well worth it to take your time and get the best binocular that best suits you, and your needs.
+Buying any type of binoculars can be a pain staking process, but its well worth it to take your time and get the best binocular that best suits you, and your needs.

-Keep the suggestions listed above when buying your birding binoculars and dont be afraid to ask the dealer as many questions as you can.
+Keep the suggestions listed above when buying your birding binoculars and don't be afraid to ask the dealer as many questions as you can.